-- 15.190 The spatial extent of the cumulative impact assessment should extend as far as the potential impacts from the project/s and include: - (a) the proposed impoundment and surrounding areas, upstream to FSL, impoundment shorelines and riparian zone, as well as the downstream river system, including the river channel, riverbanks, floodplains, and the Burdekin coastal region - (b) the water distribution network for the project, including all ancillary works - (c) the proposed irrigation precinct and associated in-stream and off-stream storages, trunk delivery works and on-farm infrastructure - (d) all infrastructure associated with the pumped hydro-electric power storage and power generation scheme - (e) the direct and indirect impacts of any other ancillary works and infrastructure required for the project. - 15.191 The cumulative impact assessment must consider impacts during construction and operational impacts for the life of the project.
+- 15.184 The spatial extent of the cumulative impact assessment should extend as far as the potential impacts from the project/s and include: - (a) the proposed impoundment and surrounding areas, upstream to FSL, impoundment shorelines and riparian zone, as well as the downstream river system, including the river channel, riverbanks, floodplains, and the Burdekin coastal region - (b) the direct and indirect impacts of any other ancillary works and infrastructure required for the project. - 15.185 The cumulative impact assessment must consider impacts during construction and operational impacts for the life of the project (as long as the barrier is in place).
+Note that all references to construction includes dam filling.

-Intra project cumulative impact assessment
+Intra-project cumulative impact assessment